migueochoa616-tech/airbyte/docusaurus/platform_versioned_docs/version-1.7/using-airbyte/getting-started/oss-quickstart.md

     tar -xvzf {name-of-file-downloaded.linux-*.tar.gz}
     ```

-4. Make the extracted executable accessible.
+4. Make the extracted executable inaccessible.
 This allows you to run `abctl` as a command.

     ```bash
     chmod +x abctl/abctl